Obsessive-Compulsive Disorder (OCD) Treatment Center for Adolescents Near Dallas, Texas

 Personality Factors

-DON’T IGNORE THE SYMPTOMS
+DON’T IGNORE THE SIGNS

-Signs and Symptoms of OCD in Teens
+Symptoms of OCD in Teens

-Many of the signs and symptoms of OCD in teens are similar to those found in adults.
-To learn how to help a teen with OCD, parents must learn how to identify symptoms that may indicate their teen has the mental health condition.
+Many of symptoms of OCD in teens are similar to those found in adults.
+To learn how to help your teen who has OCD, you must learn how to identify symptoms.
 At one time or another, most people experience unwanted thoughts.
 However, these do not cause distress since they aren’t interpreted as meaningful.

-Teens with OCD experience a clinically adverse impact on life through unwanted thoughts and altered eating and sleeping patterns that trigger repetitive behaviors..
+Teens with OCD experience a clinically adverse effect on life through unwanted thoughts that trigger repetitive behaviors.
 Some of the more common unwanted thoughts in teens are fears they’ll get sick or die, a concern for a loved one, a fear they have broken a rule, fear of germs, and a concern that everything is done in a specific and orderly fashion to reduce the potential of a bad outcome.

-- Cleaning rituals such as washing hands consistently throughout the day or cleaning things in a certain way
+- Cleaning rituals, such as washing hands consistently throughout the day or cleaning things in a certain way

-- Repeating rituals such as erasing and rewriting or redoing an answer or a paper multiple times
+- Repeating rituals, such as erasing and rewriting or redoing an answer or a paper multiple times

 - Repeating words or phrases more often than is necessary or in a specific number of times in an exact order